Irina11-m/My-First-Repo/README_Manual_Testing_Jira_Aeries.md

 <br>

-As part of test execution, the following test cases have been generated based on the respective test conditions:
+The following test cases have been generated and executed based on the respective test conditions:

 <br>